envaughn/Creative-Coding/hw-2/README.md

 ## 1. Summarize the work you did this homework cycle.
 Paying particular attention to the individual choices you made.
   I installed all of the programs needed to sync and share my work with others in this course.
 I chose git bash, github desktop and atom because they were free.
 I didn't use the GUI often to create and move folders because I wanted to get more comfortable with using CLI.

-For this assignment I did the following:</p>
+For this assignment I did the following:
 - I installed the correct CLI program
 - Created an account on Github
 - Installed Atom,